dragonfly-science/seabirds.net/README.markdown

 social sharing buttons.
 At first, comments will only be allowed by logged in users.

 Site staff may declare their posts to be WSU news.
-These are the same as posts, however they will be displayed on a seperate news page.
+These are the same as posts, however they will be displayed on a separate news page.
 The content of these posts is expected to be about organisational business.

 ## Announcements